tobi-tobsen/OSVR-Docs/Utilities/OSVRControl.md

 ![](Control-3.png)

 Once the HDK is connected, select 'firmware upgrade' and follow the step-by-step instructions.
-The wizard will walk you through the various stages of obtaining the right software to perform the upgrade as well as allow you to select the appropriate firmware version
+The wizard will walk you through the various stages of obtaining the right software to perform the upgrade as well as allow you to select the appropriate firmware version.
+If available firmware versions do not show up in the drop down list "available versions", make sure that to **run the OSVRControl.exe with administrator privileges** (e.g. righ click OSVRControl.exe, "run as admin").

 ![](Control-4.png)